 - Businesses are investing to reduce the cost of customer satisfaction.

 - B2B sellers are adopting B2C ‘big data’ marketing tactics.

 - There is a growing customer acceptance of online meetings.

 Shifting and escalating customer demands seem to be something that is continuous.
 Just as salespeople need to keep getting better than their competitors, customers must continually compete with others in their market.
-They rely on their suppliers to help them succeed.
+Suppliers still have a great potential to help them succeed.